b-spatz/tmp/avarex/README.md

 >To keep the files within Github size limits, there are three versions of the app-*.apk.zip files here.
 Choose the version corresponding to your Android device's Application Binary Interface (ABI).
 The primary ABIs are `arm64-v8a` (64-bit, most modern devices), `armeabi-v7a` (32-bit, common older devices), and `x86_64` (emulators and some Intel-based devices).

 ### Windows Install
-Extract the ZIP and run the program feom the Release folder.
-It should use your existing data under _user_\Documents.
+Extract the Windows*.ZIP and run the program from the Release folder.
+It should use your existing user/chart data under _user_\Documents.

 ### Feedback/Support
 I welcome your feedback on the efficacy of these simple changes.
 However, I can offer only limited support at this time.
 I am reluctantly making these available due to demand from the forum.
 I'm not looking to create a rift in the AvareX community, but these features are desired (per the forum), but not everyone has the time or inclination to tool up with Flutter and make code changes like I have (long story).
 But I'm happy to share what I've been using for months to share/demonstrate the benefits.
 I don't expect this to be a long-term situation.
 Blue Skies!